 It is fairly easy to arrange a Nile Cruise nowadays.
-Tour operators like First Choice offer a wide choice of all-inclusive holidays in Egypt.
 The country is fairly cheap and has an amazing culture that seduces all visitors.
 I started my trip in Cairo, the capital, from where I took a night train to Aswan waking up to an amazing sunrise 12 hours later.
 I started the Nile River Cruise from there on a boat carrying hundreds of people taking the same all-inclusive holiday so it was a great opportunity to make friends as our excursions crossed over.
 The food was included too so I had some awesome dishes all day long and moreover some top entertainment for our Arabian nights in the Nile.
 Here a list of must-see places while sailing in Egypt:

 Cairo is the capital of Egypt and one of the biggest cities in Africa and the Arab World!
 Cairo can be very chaotic as 20 million people live there and so it does not give a good first impression to its visitors but with some planning it is possible to enjoy the city.
 The Cairo Museum exhibits some exclusive pieces from Ancient Egypt.
 Khan El Khali Bazar is a must-see in Cairo, very good for shopping but I’d suggest to practice your bargaining skills beforehand.
 But the most important things are the astonishing Great Pyramids of Giza and the Sphinx.
 I just wanted to explore more of Egypt when I first saw the pyramids.
 They are really the definition of world wonders.
 Once there, you can arrange a little tour on a camel for few pounds!